Topics: Finance & Accounting, FP&A, Senior Living

 1. Budgeting: It helps allocate resources efficiently across staffing, operations, maintenance, and resident services.

-2. Forecasting: Based on historical data and market trends, forecasting enables finance teams to predict future revenue streams and expenses, ensuring financial stability.
+2. Forecasting: Based on historical data and market trends, forecasting enables finance teams to predict future revenue and expenses, strengthening financial forecasting in senior living.

 Key Market Trends Impacting FP&A in Senior Living